-The size and age distribution of the Indonesian SBT catch has remained relatively stable since the early-2000s until the 2012/13 season.
-In 2012/13, a relatively large proportion of SBT landed were <155 cm FL (32.9%) and <10 years old (37.0%), compared to previous seasons.
-In 2013/14, the proportion of SBT <155 cm in the sampled catch was 35.0%.
-Investigations are in progress to determine whether the small SBT landed were caught on or south of the SBT spawning ground, and whether they can be considered part of the SBT spawning population.
-The direct age estimates obtained were provided to the CCSBT in April 2014 as part of the data exchange process.
+Over the last three spawning seasons, a relatively large proportion of SBT landed were very small/young (<155 cm FL/10 years old) compared to previous seasons.
+Investigations have been initiated to determine whether the small SBT landed were caught on or south of the SBT spawning ground, and whether they can be considered part of the SBT spawning population.
+Unfortunately, the catch locations of the sampled fish are currently unknown.